 Student Apartments in Downtown

-Downtown is a smaller neighborhood filled with commercial space, so there aren't a ton of apartment options in the area.
+Downtown is a smaller neighborhood filled with commercial space, so there aren't a ton of UF apartment options in the area.
 If you're wanting to live downtown, we recommend beginning your apartment hunting early before everything sells out.
 We also recommend checking out historic rental homes in the area for a unique living experience!

 How to Get to School